 The working group was established in May 2011 to bring government and tribal leaders together to collaborate and gain insight into real-time tribal experiences representing obstacles and opportunities in energy and related infrastructure development and capacity building in Indian Country.

-The Working Group is hosted, managed, and supported as a program initiative in the DOE Office of Indian Energy.
+The Working Group is hosted, managed, and supported as a program initiative in the Office of Indian Energy.
 It is also supported by the National Conference of State Legislatures through a cooperative agreement.

 Goals and Objectives

-- The Working Group will utilize this forum to share information, to transfer lessons-learned, and to inform and be informed on current policy, procedures, and industry partnership mechanisms.
-Discussion of policy concerns will be encouraged with recommendations and/or comments forwarded by the Working Group to the Director well as through other appropriate channels.
+- Share information, transfer lessons-learned, and inform and be informed on current policy, procedures, and industry partnership mechanisms.
+Discussion of policy concerns are encouraged with recommendations and/or comments forwarded to the director of the Office of Indian Energy.